 Our specially designed watersports platform turns the ship into your headquarters for all kinds of adventures on the water.
 It’s as easy as descending to sea level and hopping aboard a paddleboard or launching a kayak.

 Our watersports equipment is also available when we call upon our private beaches.
-Plus, if you plan on snorkeling in multiple ports, you’re welcome to check out snorkeling gear from the marina for the duration of your cruise.
+Plus, if you plan on snorkelling in multiple ports, you’re welcome to check out snorkelling gear from the marina for the duration of your cruise.

 The watersports marina is available in select ports and subject to weather conditions and local restrictions.
 Swimming from the watersports marina is prohibited.